javierrdlp/Fastool-Desktop/README.md

 <img src="https://github.com/user-attachments/assets/672fecec-cb68-4b5c-8b6e-8efbf99b1681" width="200" />
 <img src="https://github.com/user-attachments/assets/f6b55bb6-01fb-461a-a6a3-9db25fcfc3e3" width="200" />

 ## Features

-- Check the information and status of repairs.
+- CRUD operations for clients, trucks, and repairs.
-- Sort repairs by date or repair status.
-- Search for repairs by number plate.
+- Generation of a customizable PDF summary for each repair.
+- Help document included in the desktop application explaining its features.
+- Communication with a database through a REST API, both in Azure.

 ## The Process